 The Importance Of Underinsured And Uninsured Motorist Coverage

-However, what happens if the van driver was not negligent and you are injured in an accident?
-It is clear that you would be “covered” under the FELA, but since the railroad was not negligent, a FELA case would not be successful.
+However, what happens if the PTI driver was not negligent and you are injured in an accident?
+It is clear that you would be “covered” under the FELA, but since the railroad was not negligent, an FELA case would not be successful.
 Therefore, the only case you may have would be against the driver who caused the accident.
-What would happen if the van was stopped at a red light and was rear-ended by another vehicle?
-Since the van driver was not negligent, there would be no chance of a recovery under the FELA.
+What would happen if the PTI van was stopped at a red light and was rear-ended by another vehicle?
+Since the PTI van driver was not negligent, there would be no chance of a recovery under the FELA.
 Your only recovery would be against the other driver.
 That would be fine if the other driver has sufficient liability insurance limits, but what if the other driver only had minimum coverage?

 Consider this scenario.
-You are in a van that is rear-ended.
+You are in a PTI van that is rear-ended.
 You injure your neck and have to have surgery and miss two years from work, or maybe cannot ever return to work?
 The driver who caused the accident only has $20,000 in liability coverage?
 That means that even if you have lost wages of $250,000, you would receive $20,000 and that is all!

 How can we avoid this outcome?
 The only way to protect yourself is to purchase Underinsured/Uninsured Motorist (UIM) coverage with high limits.
 I suggest that the limits be at least $1 million.
-UIM coverage applies when a Maryland car accident occurs and the negligent driver does not have sufficient liability insurance limits to satisfy the damages you suffered as a result of the accident.
+UIM coverage applies when a motor vehicle accident occurs and the negligent driver does not have sufficient liability insurance limits to satisfy the damages you suffered as a result of the accident.
 The claim is then submitted to your UIM insurance company.
 If the case does not settle, a lawsuit can be filed just like any other personal injury case.
 In addition, your insurance rates cannot be increased if you pursue a UIM claim.
-Having sufficient UIM limits can be the difference between being completely compensated for your losses and losing everything you have worked for in your career.
+Having sufficient UIM limits can be the difference between being completely compensated for your losses or losing everything you have worked for in your career.

 By Matt Darby